-The Top 10 Most Likely Members Of The Young Avengers
+Top 10 Most Likely Members of the Young Avengers

 Avengers Endgame did three very important things for the Marvel Cinematic Universe.
 First, it brought closure to the Infinity Stones/Thanos quest saga.
-Second, it allowed a number of original actors to gracefully walk off into the sunset.
+Second, it allowed several original actors to walk off into the sunset gracefully.
 And third, it paved the way for future actors to join the universe.
 Of all three things, none are as important as the third point…and the third point meant that the MCU had to start going young.
+Why?
+Simple.

 9. Ms. Marvel

 There’s a reason that when Kevin Feige decided to include Carol Danvers, he opted for her Captain Marvel persona and not her Ms. Marvel persona.
 By doing this, it gave him the flexibility to one day add Kamala Khan without having to explain a name change.

 Kamala is a polymorph.
 As a polymorph, she can grow, shrink, and expand her body to any size and shape imaginable.
 She’s also a shapeshifter.
 As a shapeshifter, she can change her form to any being she can think of.
 The tricky thing about Kamala’s introduction to the MCU is that she gained her powers after exposure to the Terrigen Mists.
 Why is this tricky?
 After the colossal failure of the Inhumans television show, introducing anything Inhumans related might hurt and not help their cause.

 While Speed isn’t one of the fastest superheroes in existence, because of his age, he has the potential to become one of the fastest.
 Speed first appeared in Young Avengers #10 and has become a comic book team’s mainstay.
 He’s the brother of Wiccan and the son of the Scarlet Witch.
 Although he’s no match for his uncle Quicksilver, he has achieved speeds faster than the speed of sound.
 This means that he has traveled over 1200 miles per hour.